 The success of the Repeal The 8th campaign in Ireland in 2018 felt like a huge step forward for female reproductive rights.
 I mean, if a constitutional ban on abortion can be repealed in a nation saturated with conservative Catholicism, surely there is hope for other countries to follow suit?
 This at least was my thought at roughly this time last year.

 Recently, we have seen the creation of laws in many states of the USA in which the rights of a collection of cells in a woman’s uterus have been given precedent over the safety, well being, autonomy and freedom of the woman herself.
 This fact is not only deeply offensive, dangerous and arbitrary, it is also fundamentally wrong.
 I wont go into the plethora of reasons why this ban on a woman’s right to choose what happens to her body is wrong.
 I am hoping that you already know this.
 I truly hope that you feel it deeply in your soul.
-Deeply enough to stand alongside women worldwide who need help to reclaim their rights, to be in charge of their own bodies, and to have access to safe, non judgmental health care.
+Deeply enough to stand alongside women and people worldwide who need help to reclaim their rights, to be in charge of their own bodies, and to have access to safe, non judgmental health care.

 It makes me so sad to say that in 2019 the fight for fair and equal rights for women is still a shadow of hope in the majority of the world.
 It is clear that this is a long battle, and one that wont be over soon, but it is a cause worth putting our full power behind as support to ourselves, our sisters, mothers, cousins, friends and ultimately, the world.